Should I take a walk? Estimating Energy Expenditure from Video Data: Activity Recognition Models in the Context of Caloric Cost Estimation

+Temporal windows captured by the above backbones vary between $16$ frames for I3D~\cite{carreira2017quo}, R(2+1)~\cite{tran2018closer} and R3D~\cite{tran2015learning} and $32$ frames for SlowFast~\cite{feichtenhofer2016convolutional} are considerably smaller than the durations of the video clips captured in \textsl{Vid2Burn}.
+Given an input video of length $T$ and a model $f_{\theta}(\cdot)$ which takes as input $F$ frames, we sequentially pass ${K}$ video snippets $\{\textbf{t}_1, \textbf{t}_2,...,\textbf{t}_K\}$ using sliding window with overlapping resulting in $K$ predictions $\{f_{\theta}(\textbf{t}_1), f_{\theta}(\textbf{t}_2),...,f_{\theta}(\textbf{t}_K)\}$.
 We now consider two different strategies for fusing these results: (1) averaging of the output of the last fully connected layer and (2) learning to fuse the output with an additional LSTM network.
 The first method employs simple average pooling of the final representation: $pred(\textbf{t}) = \frac{1}{K}\sum_{i=1}^{K} f_{\theta}(\textbf{t}_i)$.
 Our second fusion strategy passes the last fully connected layer of our video representation backbone to an LSTM network with two layers with the number of neurons corresponding to the input size, trained together with the backbone model in an end-to-end fashion.
 Since an LSTM also produces sequential output, we also average the resultant sequence to obtain the final prediction.